unbxd/search-JS-library/docs/configurations/VariantsConfig.md

 Required
 {: .label .label-red}

-"Enabled" is a flag or switch that allows developers to turn on or off a specific feature in an e-commerce website.
-In this context, the "variants" refers to the ability to display variant products on the website.
+An "enabled" option in variants within an SDK refers to the ability to display variant products on the website.
+When enabled is true, the variants for the products would be made available and vice-versa.

 ### Default Value
 {: .no_toc }